cis-ds/course-site/content/notes/decision-trees.markdown

 * At every potential branch, the model randomly used one of 2 variables to define the split
 * The **out-of-bag** (OOB) error rate

     This requires further explanation.
 Because each tree is built from a bootstrapped sample, for any given tree approximately one-third of the observations are not used to build the tree.
 In essence, we have a natural validation set for each tree.
 For each observation, we predict the outcome of interest using all trees where the observation was not used to build the tree, then average across these predictions.
-For any observation, we should have `\(K/3\)` validation predictions where `\(K\)` is the total number of trees in the forest.
+For any observation, we should have $K/3$ validation predictions where $K$ is the total number of trees in the forest.
 Averaging across these predictions gives us an out-of-bag error rate for every observation (even if they are derived from different combinations of trees).
 Because the OOB estimate is built only using trees that were not fit to the observation, this is a valid estimate of the test error for the random forest.

     Here we get an OOB estimate of the error rate of  20%.
 This means for test observations, the model misclassifies the individual's survival  20% of the time.
 * The **confusion matrix** - this compares the predictions to the actual known outcomes.